R.L. Nunley Fly Rods...

 The first few were nothing more than test rods and ended up in the trash can at the end of my work bench.
 After many hours of planing and fighting bamboo, I finally built a rod that cast the way I wanted one to.
 From that point, it was just a matter of spending a lot of time at the work bench, designing the same action into different length and line weight rods.

 At the time I was very happy with what I had done, and I thought that I'd figured out the rodmaking business, at least from the craftsman's standpoint...
 Then along came Ron Kusse...
 Ron, the former Vice President of H.L.
 Leonard Rod Company, became a very dear friend and a much admired mentor.
 He taught me things about making bamboo fly rods that I never imagined.
 With his advice and help, my rods soon soared to a new pinnacle.
-Even after producing almost 600 rods, I still learn something new from Ron every time we speak.
+Even after producing over 800 rods, I still learn something new from Ron every time we speak.
 Not only do I learn about the making of the rods, but I learn about the history of rodmaking.
 My friendship and mentor/student relationship with Ron has been a Godsend.
 My finishes are better than I ever thought (I didn't think my finish could be improved upon until Ron clued me in on a couple of things).
 My tapers have evolved to a much more refined and much more pleasurable to cast taper.
 My entire rodmaking philosophy has changed, evolved since my friendship with Ron Kusse began.

 Copyright © 2007-2014